cwwang1979/OvaryTreatment_AnginPKM2VEGF/README.md

 - cuDNN version >= 7.6.4

 #### Download
-Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/1aF2RuRANYdaxob2FQH_mikR3gfrlqPIV/view?usp=share_link) file.
-(For reviewers, please use the manuscript ID CTM.............28 as the password to decompress the file.)
+Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/1MqGr6y_EgdS5CscmfWFmABvFkE1UCwe6/view?usp=share_link) file.
+(For reviewers, "..._cwlab" is the password to decompress the file.)

 #### File structure
 ```